Efficient Uniform Negative Edge Weights: Algorithmic insights

 The distribution between $\Delta_u$ and $\Delta_v$ does not affect correctness.
-Our implementation simply alternates between forward- and backward search until it is established that there is no $\path v u$ path of length at most $\broken$.
-As a byproduct, this yields the disjoint partial shortest path trees $T_u$ around $u$, and $T_v$ around $v$.
-Then, the progress of both searches directly translates to the updates in potential $\Delta_u$ and $\Delta_v$.
+Our implementation simply alternates between forward-- and backward search until it is established that there is no $\nodepath v u$ path of length at most $\broken$.
+This also yields the disjoint partial shortest path trees $T_u$ around $u$, and $T_v$ respectively, used for potential updates.